pdf-raku/PDF-Grammar-raku/README.md

 ===========

-Although PDF documents do not lend themselves to an overall BNF style grammar description; there are areas which these can be put to use, including:
+Although PDF documents do not lend themselves to an overall BNF style grammar description; there are areas where these can be put to use, including:

-- The overall file structure (headers, objects, cross reference tables and footers.
+- The overall file structure (headers, objects, cross-reference tables and footers.
-- The operands that make up content streams and are used to markup text, forms, images and graphical elements.
+- The operands that make up content streams.
+These are used to markup text, forms, images and graphical elements.

-PDF::Grammar is under construction as an experimental/example Perl6 grammar
-for parsing and validation of real-world PDF examples.
+PDF::Grammar is under construction as an experimental/example Perl 6 grammar for parsing and validation of real-world PDF examples.
 It currently implements four grammars:

-`PDF::Grammar::Content` - is a description of the text and graphics operators that are used to produce page layout.
+`PDF::Grammar::Content` - describes the text and graphics operators that are used to produce page layout.

 `PDF::Grammar::FDF` - this describes the file structure of FDF (Form Data) exchange files.

-`PDF::Grammar::PDF` - this  describes the file structure of PDF documents, including headers, trailers, top-level objects and the cross reference table.
+`PDF::Grammar::PDF` - this  describes the file structure of PDF documents, including headers, trailers, top-level objects and the cross-reference table.

-`PDF::Grammar::Function` - a tokeniser for Postscript Caculator (type 4) functions.
+`PDF::Grammar::Function` - a tokeniser for Postscript Calculator (type 4) functions.

 PDF-Grammar has so far been tested against a limited sample of PDF documents and has not yet been put to use for any serious PDF processing.
 The grammar is still evolving and is likely to change.